Financial Aid FAQ's

 The Free application for Federal Student Aid (FAFSA) covers the fall, spring and the summer semesters of the academic year.
 A new FAFSA must be submitted for each new academic year.
 We recommend that students complete the FAFSA no later than April 1st for the next academic year.

-Yes, a stepparent is considered a parent if married to a biological or adoptive parent and if the student counts in their household size.
+Yes, a stepparent is considered a parent if married to a biological or adoptive parent.

 Federal law that governs student financial aid has criteria that must be met in order for a student to be considered independent.
-Questions #42 thru #54 on the FAFSA addresses a student's dependent or independent status.
+Question #5 on the FAFSA addresses a student's dependent or independent status.
 Check out FAFSA's explanation here.

 It could, if you have any Pell Grant or Direct Student Loan eligibility remaining for the award year.
 Collin awards the full annual eligibility for grants and loans during the fall and spring semesters.
 However, if you didn't go full time, or didn't accept the full amount of your loans, you may have eligibility remaining for the summer.
 To be certain, check with one of our offices to determine if you have eligibility left for the summer terms.